meltano/meltano/docs/src/handbook/operations/README.md

 1. Purchases of at least $10 USD require a receipt.
 1. Employees should file expense reports in the same month that the purchase was made.
 Contractors should include receipts with their invoices.
+1. To be reimbursed for company expenses, please submit a report in [Expensify](/handbook/tech-stack/#expensify) (all team members).
+Non-US team members will also submit a report in Remote.

+#### US team member reimbursement process

+1. Upload receipts in Expensify and submit a report.
+Please use the appropriate tags/categories and include comments when appropriate.
+If a tag/category is missing, you may be asked to edit your report.
+1. Team members in the US will be automatically reimbursed through Expensify after their report is "final approved."

+#### Non-US team member reimbursement process

+Although non-US team members will not receive reimbursement through Expensify, the company needs to have a single source of truth for expenses.
+So, all team members will need to use Expensify.
+You'll then submit an additional report in Remote to receive reimbursement.

+1. Upload receipts in Expensify and submit a report.
+Please use the appropriate tags/categories and include comments when appropriate.
+If a tag/category is missing, you may be asked to edit your report.
+1. Create an invoice in [Remote](/handbook/tech-stack/#remote).
+1. The approved expense amount will be deposited in your account with your monthly salary.

 ### Office equipment and supplies